 After your baby turns about 2 months old, they will also develop a body clock, you will have a sense of both your routines, and they will recognize day from night (almost), so this is the perfect time to start some sort of a sleeping schedule not just for them but also for you.

-Should We Be Concerned About Our Babies’ Sleeping Patterns?
+Should We Be Concerned About Our Baby Sleep Patterns By Age?

 If you’re too concerned that your baby is not getting the sleep that they need or they are steering away from what is normal then try to track it down so you’ll have peace of mind.

-Try to keep a journal, as challenging as that may be due to your other responsibilities but, it should help you know the progress of your baby’s sleep patterns.
+Try to keep a journal, as challenging as that may be due to your other responsibilities but, it should help you know the progress of your baby sleep patterns by age.

-Does A Baby’s Sleeping Pattern Affect Us Grownups?
+Does A Baby Sleep Patterns By Age Affect Us Grownups?